 ~ Legacy Videos ~

-Give your parent or grandparent the gift of a lifetime by capturing their life story for your family to know!
+Give your parent or grandparent the gift of a lifetime by capturing their life story for your family to know and cherish!

 Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed (or Zoom) interview together with family photos, documents, maps and other memorabilia.
 The result is a beautiful “moving portrait” capturing your loved one as they recount their life story, family history and memories – a gift your family will treasure for generations to come.